Its prime time as Specimen Family A gather around the living room TV:

-But from personal experience, and after speaking to friends, conversations like the above play out among families all too often.
+But after speaking to friends, and from personal experience, conversations like these play out among families all too often.
 Which begs the question: are on-demand TV and Netflix killing the living room’s vibe?
 Has the advent of both made us more selfish with our time and more unyielding as people?
 Are those wholesome, community-spirited, Goggle Box moments becoming endangered in the digital age?
 A number of factors might suggest so…

 Our Viewing Habits Are Becoming Out Of Sync